Alina-Mingchi/TOPO_final/GSRPT_TOPO/README.md

 - get_upscaling_factor.py: <br>
   function to get the scaling factor, this function gets the sizes of both the high resolution RGB image and the low resolution depth image.
 Then according to the options the user give, automatically get the scaling factor, and adjust the size of the RGB guide image accordingly.
 There are three options possible:
-  1.'center-crop': First center the RGB image, and crop, so that you get rid of the borders.
+  1. 'center-crop': First center the RGB image, and crop, so that you get rid of the borders.
 In essence, with this method, you reduce the size of your input
-  2.'zero-pad': First center the RGB image, and pad the empty border regions with 0.
+  2. 'zero-pad': First center the RGB image, and pad the empty border regions with 0.
 In essence, with this method, you increase the size of your input.
-  3.'mirror': First center the RGB image, and pad the empty border regions with the reflection of the image itself.
+  3. 'mirror': First center the RGB image, and pad the empty border regions with the reflection of the image itself.
 In essence, with this method, you increase the size of your input.
 - bar_plot.ipynb: <br>
   To plot out the bars shown in the report.
 - Load_model.ipynb: <br>